 - Vermont College of Fine Arts MFA in Writng for Children and Young Adults Program

 ~ I can't speak highly enough about this program.
 I'd been writing for eleven years when I entered it in July 1997.
 It's an incredible two-year program, in "low-residency" format, meaning students spend just ten days at the start of each semester on campus in Montpelier, VT, and work the rest of the time at home, via correspondence, one-on-one with a mentor/advisor.
 Some students are already published when they begin the program, many are not.
 Each of the faculty members is not only a wonderful writer, but a good teacher as well.
 I worked with Sharon Darrow, Ellen Howard, Graham Salisbury and Phyllis Root.

-~ The website of the national organization of children's writers.
+~ The website of the Society of Children's Bookwriters and Illustrators--the international organization of children's writers.
 If you're serious about writing for children, join!
 In addition to publishing a great newsletter and other publications, offering grants, running conferences (national and regional) and providing opportunities for networking, they're a really nice group of people

 - The Purple Crayon